- Find a Doctor

 Beebe Healthcare to host free flu vaccination clinics

-Once again, Beebe Medical Center will offer free flu clinics for the community.
+Beebe Healthcare offers free flu clinics for the community in 2016.

 Influenza viruses are always changing so annual vaccination is recommended.
 Each year scientists try to match the viruses in the vaccine to those most likely to cause flu that year.
 Vaccinations will be provided to adults only (18 and over) at the clinics.
 Parents should contact their children's physician or the Division of Public Health for information about pediatric vaccinations.